daronphang/programming-resources/cloud-computing/AWS/migration/products.md

 ## AWS Transfer Family

-AWS Transfer Family is a full-managed and highly-available FTP server that securely scales your recurring business-to-business file transfers to AWS Storage services using SFTP, FTPS, FTP, and AS2 protocols.
+AWS Transfer Family is a fully-managed and highly-available FTP server that securely scales your recurring business-to-business file transfers to AWS Storage services using SFTP, FTPS, FTP, and AS2 protocols.
 Supports S3 or EFS.

 You can configure a custom security policy that aligns with the company's specific security requirements and industry regulations.